Australia 'robodebt' welfare debt recovery

 The new system, according to then Prime Minister Scott Morrison, would increase the 'number of fraud investigations and compliance interventions by over 900,000 over four years', saving AUD 1.8 billion.

-After years of complaints, legal actions, and official inquiries, the Australian government announced it would terminate the OCI scheme in May 2020, saying it would repay 470,000 wrongly-issued debts in full.
+After years of complaints, legal actions, and official inquiries, the Australian government announced it would terminate the OCI scheme in May 2020 and repay 470,000 wrongly-issued debts in full.

 Unfair and 'illegal' debt demands